toskumar/blog/AWS Services.md

 ### Auto Scaling
 Auto Scaling helps you maintain application availability and allows you to scale your Amazon EC2 capacity up or down automatically according to conditions that you define.

+## Storage
+### Amazon S3 (Simple Storage Service)
+AWS S3 is object storage with a simple web service interface to store and retrieve any amount of data from anywhere on the web.
+- Storage Classes
+  - S3 Standard
+  - S3 Standard Infrequent Access
+  - S3 One Zone-Infrequent Access
+  - S3 Glacier (S3 Glacier)
+  - S3 Glacier Deep Archive

+### Amazon EBS (Elastic Block Store)
+AWS EBS provides persistent block storage volumes for use with Amazon EC2 instances in the AWS Cloud.

+### Amazon EFS (Elastic File System)
+Amazon EFS provides simple, scalable file storage for use with Amazon EC2 instances in the AWS Cloud.

+### Amazon Glacier
+Amazon Glacier is a secure, durable, and extremely low-cost storage service for data archiving and long-term backup.

+### Amazon Storage Gateway
+AWS Storage Gateway service seamlessly enables hybrid storage between on-premises storage environments and the AWS Cloud.

+## Database
+### Amazon RDS (Relational Database Service)
+Amazon Relational Database Service (Amazon RDS) makes it easy to set up, operate, and scale a relational database in the cloud.
+Amazon RDS provides you six familiar database engines to choose from, including
+   - Amazon Aurora is a MySQL and PostgreSQL compatible relational database engine
+   - PostgreSQL
+   - MySQL
+   - MariaDB
+   - Oracle
+   - Microsoft SQL Server

+### Amazon DynamoDB
+Amazon DynamoDB is a fast and flexible NoSQL database service for all applications that need consistent, single-digit millisecond latency at any scale.